Elvis10ten/notes/src/papers/2022-10-07-the-importance-of-stupidity-in-scientific-research.md

-# The importance of stupidity in scientific research — Paper Summary
+# The importance of stupidity in scientific research

 Author: Martin A. Schwartz